finom/seemple/README.md

 [![Matreshka Website](http://matreshka.io/img/mk5-logo_full-vert.svg)](http://matreshka.io)

-> Matreshka.js is a simple JavaScript framework for single page applications creation.
-It fills the gap between a junior and a senior because of simple and intuitive API based on JavaScript classes and accessors.
-Everything you need to get started is your JavaScript knowledge.
+> Matreshka.js is a simple JavaScript framework to create single-page applications (SPAs).
+The simple and intuitive API is based on JavaScript classes and accessors which is accessible to all application developers of varying skills.
+The requirements to start your first project with Matreshka.js is basic knowledge of JavaScript!

 ## Features
-- Reactive API which allows to solve hard and confusing problems easily
+- A reactive API to solve hard problems
 - High robustness of developed apps
 - The ability to refactor legacy applications without rewriting them from scratch
 - Only couple of hours is needed to master the framework because of an absence of complex concepts